loda-lang/loda-programs/programs/oeis/list1.md

 * [A165355](http://oeis.org/A165355) ([L07 program](A165355.asm)): a(n) = 3n + 1 if n is even, or a(n) = (3n + 1)/2 if n is odd.
 * [A165367](http://oeis.org/A165367) ([L05 program](A165367.asm)): Trisection a(n) = A026741(3n + 2).
 * [A165372](http://oeis.org/A165372) ([L18 program](A165372.asm)): Number of slanted n X 3 (i=1..n) X (j=i..3+i-1) 1..4 arrays with all 1s connected, all 2s connected, all 3s connected, all 4s connected, 1 in the upper left corner, 2 in the upper right corner, 3 in the lower left corner, and 4 in the lower right corner.
-* [A165378](http://oeis.org/A165378) ([L21 program](A165378.asm)): Number of slanted n X 4 (i=1..n) X (j=i..4+i-1) 1..4 arrays with all 1s connected, all 2s connected, all 3s connected, all 4s connected, 1 in the upper left corner, 2 in the upper right corner, 3 in the lower left corner, 4 in the lower right corner, and with no element having more than 2 neighbors with the same value.
 * [A165394](http://oeis.org/A165394) ([L20 program](A165394.asm)): Number of slanted 2 X n (i=1..2) X (j=i..n+i-1) 1..4 arrays with all 1s connected, all 2s connected, all 3s connected, all 4s connected, 1 in the upper left corner, 2 in the upper right corner, 3 in the lower left corner, 4 in the lower right corner, and with no element having more than 3 neighbors with the same value.
 * [A165453](http://oeis.org/A165453) ([L07 program](A165453.asm)): Linear interpolation of the sequence that maps an entry of A002378 to the corresponding entry of A006331.
 * [A165556](http://oeis.org/A165556) ([L16 program](A165556.asm)): A symmetric version of the Josephus problem read modulo 2.